stfc/PSyclone/doc/system_specific_setup.rst

 Common installation
 ^^^^^^^^^^^^^^^^^^^
-To avoid warnings during the dependency intallation, it is recommended to update ``pip`` to the latest version::
+To avoid warnings during the dependency installation, it is recommended to update ``pip`` to the latest version::

     > sudo pip install --upgrade pip